alexspirgel/children-loaded/README.md

 A problem occurs when a built-in custom element is constructed and need access to its child elements.
 Available native callbacks fire too early.
 Both the `constructor` and the `connectedCallback` methods are called before child elements are parsed.
 You can read a lengthy discussion about this issue here: <a href="https://github.com/WICG/webcomponents/issues/809" target="_blank">https://github.com/WICG/webcomponents/issues/809</a>

-### Alternative solutions

-#### Extend native element with custom callback

-Another way to address this problem is to extend a native element class with a custom callback.
-The underlying logic of the callback would be similar to that of the children loaded script, but instead of a separate function it would be an available callback method on the element class, similar to `connectedCallback`.
-In my opinion this approach constrains the versatility available to built-in web components, their ability to extend many native elements.
-With this approach you could either use one base element class or create custom versions of all extendable native elements.
-The html-parsed-element repository (<a href="https://github.com/WebReflection/html-parsed-element" target="_blank">https://github.com/WebReflection/html-parsed-element</a>) takes the base element class approach meaning you are able to use this repository for all elements that implement the `HTMLElement` class.
-This includes many elements, but not all.
-Some notable omissions are: `<a>`, `<button>`, `<div>`, and many more.

-#### Wait for the entire page to load

-This is commonly accomplished with callbacks such as the vanilla `DOMContentLoaded` document event listener or the jQuery `$('document').ready` function.
-Both of these solutions are sufficient, but they wait for the entire document to be loaded.
-The `childrenLoaded` function can be used to initialize these scripts as soon as only the minimum required elements for that script are loaded.
-This could be especially impactful for components that affect interactable content at the immediately visible section of a large webpage.

 ## Installation

 ### Option 1: Install using NPM